-Student Affairs temporarily will be located in the old CBA building, suite 214.
-All phone numbers will remain the same.
+Student Affairs is back in Canfield 106.
+All phone numbers remain the same.

 Students are at the heart of everything we do.

 Whether students seek a place to belong, academic support, the comforts of home, or resources for well-being, we provide the inclusive living and learning experiences that inspire students.

 Our vibrant campus life, world-class facilities and dedicated mentors help each Husker become who they aspire to be and do what they love.
 In collaboration with campus and community partners, we develop programs, resources and experiences in safe environments that encourage students to succeed inside and outside the classroom.

 We are champions for students.
 Our greatest joy comes from helping Nebraska students excel academically, engage in transformational learning experiences, and achieve the pinnacle of graduation while progressing to a chosen future.

 Is the ability to respect all aspects of diversity.
 This includes being aware of one’s own cultural background, as well as the diversity and richness present in other cultural backgrounds.
 A culturally well individual acknowledges and accepts the impact of diversity on sexual orientation, religion, gender, racial and ethnic backgrounds, age groups, and disabilities.

 Is the ability to successfully express and manage an entire range of feelings.
 These feelings may include anger, doubt, hope, joy, as well as many others.
 Positive emotional wellness encompasses high self-esteem, positive body image, knowing how to regulate feelings and knowing where to seek support and help regarding mental health, not limited to seeking counseling services.

 Is the ability to appreciate the external cues and stimuli from the environment.
 This means recognizing the limits of earth’s natural resources, realizing the effects of daily habits on the world around us and living a life accountable to environmental needs.